apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 Here's a common case: you want to build your own navigation menu.
 [Apostrophe's page tree is awesome](building-navigation.md) but sometimes you want to "cherrypick" pages from all over the tree, perhaps for a special footer.

 You could use a rich text widget and just tell users to add links manually, but they'll just break each time a page is moved around the site.
 It's also easier for users to mess up the formatting that way.
-We want something more consistent.
+You want something more consistent.

-Let's look at some custom widgets that help provide navigation.
-We'll start with a simple widget that adds a link in a well-formatted way.
+Let's look at some custom widgets that help provide navigation. you'll start with a simple widget that adds a link in a well-formatted way.

 ### `link`: the simplest widget

-First we'll need a folder for the module.
+First you'll need a folder for the module.
 In the terminal, from the project root, enter:

 ```bash
 mkdir -p lib/modules/link-widgets